Seattle Sewn: Revitalizing the Sewn Goods Sector

 As we continue our collaborative effort to create a roadmap for this continued revitalization, our next steps include:

-- Working with large Seattle-based manufacturers to re-shore some of their production with local manufacturers.
+- Working with large Seattle-based brands to re-shore some of their production with local manufacturers.

-- The creation of a Seattle Sewn brand and membership-based consortium.
+- The creation of a Seattle Sewn brand and membership-based coalition for advocacy and industry connectivity.

 - Further research for a more accurate understanding of this sector’s workforce growth trajectory and potential.

-- Identifying additional funding and partners for our paid internships/advanced training.
+- Identifying additional project partners for our paid internships/advanced training.

 Longer term, we also look to secure a property that can accommodate an expanded training facility, co-located (market-rate) Seattle Made business leases, a freelance/drop-in sewing studio, and childcare.
 Space requirement for this studio is estimated at 10,000 square feet, minimum.